miek/inspectrum/README.md

 ## Try it
 ### Building on Debian-based distros

-    sudo apt-get install libwxgtk3.0-dev libfftw3-dev
+    sudo apt-get install qt5-default
     git clone https://github.com/miek/inspectrum.git
     cd inspectrum
+    qmake
     make

 ### Run

+    ./inspectrum

-Currently `inspectrum` can only read files with interleaved (complex) 32-bit floats, such as those produced by GNURadio or osmocom_fft.
+Currently inspectrum can only read files with interleaved (complex) 32-bit floats, such as those produced by GNURadio or osmocom_fft.

-    ./inspectrum <path-to-cfile>

 ## Features
  * Spectrogram with zoom/pan